thutasann/nexium-security/README.md

 We welcome contributions!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

-## 🔥 Stay Ahead with Nexium
+## 🔥 Stay Ahead with Nexium Security

-Supercharge your Node.js applications with high-performance, native C utilities and experience the power of Nexium!
+Secure your Node.js applications with high-performance, native C security utilities and experience the power of Nexium Security!

 ## Authors